adriandoonan/improv-toolbox/src/content/exercises/cliffweb-conducted-story.md

 ---
-name: "Conducted story"
+name: Conducted story
-purpose: "Listening"
+purpose: Listening
-shortDescription: "This exercise will improve your listening by forcing you to be in the moment. "
-description: |
+shortDescription: Three or more improvisers stand in a line.
-  Three or more improvisers stand in a line.
+description: Three or more improvisers stand in a line.
 We start a story which is then picked up by other improvisers, focus being conducted by the teacher or another improviser.
 tags:
-  - "UCB Manual"
+- UCB Manual
-  - "Listening"
+- Listening
-source: "UCB Manual"
+source: UCB Manual
 credit: UCB
 ---